Skip to content

 Project Area Background

-This section of roadway has a mix of industrial, commercial, and residential uses and is identified by DOT&PF as a principal arterial, which means it is intended to increase traffic flow with fewer disruptions by limiting access points and ultimately increasing safety.
+This section of roadway has a mix of industrial, commercial, and residential uses and is identified by DOT&PF as a principal arterial.
+Prinicipal arterials are intended to carry high volumes of traffic with limited disruptions that can be caused by frequent access points.
+They reduce travel time and increase mobility for longer trips while providing increased safety.
 In 2009, this roadway was designated by DOT&PF as a Traffic Safety Corridor due to a fatal and major injury accident rate that was 3.8 times the national average.
-There are undeveloped sections of land along this road section; and future land development is anticipated to increase use of the road corridor.
+There are undeveloped sections of land along this roadway segment, and future land development is anticipated to increase use of the road corridor.

 Potential right-of-way (ROW) acquisitions, utility conflicts, and ongoing drainage issues have been identified.
 The project team will develop a NEPA-compliant environmental document, a Design Study Report (DSR), and bid-ready documents (known as Plans, Specifications, and Estimates [PS&E]).
 See the Schedule and Public Involvement pages for details on the timeline of this project.